Fault Valving and Pore Pressure Evolution in Simulations of Earthquake Sequences and Aseismic Slip: Model

 where $n$ is the pore volume fraction, $\beta$ is the sum of fluid and pore compressibility, $k$ is permeability, $\eta$ is fluid viscosity, $\rho$ is fluid density, $g$ is gravity, and $z$ is distance from Earth's surface (positive down).
-Inelastic changes in pore volume fraction (and storage $n \beta$), which can arise from mineral precipitation in pores and microfractures as well as viscous flow of the matrix, have been neglected here for simplicity.
+Our 1D fluid transport model approximately captures pressure evolution and flow over time scales that are longer than the hydraulic diffusion time across the damage zone, which we estimate to be of order of days to weeks for representative damage zone properties.
+This 1D treatment neglects pressure gradients in the fault normal direction that arise over coseismic time scales from thermal pressurization\cite{rice2006heating} and poroelastic effects\cite{rudnicki2006effective,dunham2008earthquake,heimisson2019poroelastic} from localized shearing or slip within the fault core.
+Inelastic changes in pore volume fraction (and storage $n \beta$), which can arise from shear-induced dilatancy\cite{segall1995dilatancy}, mineral precipitation in pores and microfractures\cite{renard2000kinetics,gratier2003modeling,tenthorey2003evolution}, and viscous flow of the matrix\cite{sleep1992creep,yarushina2015compaction}, have been neglected for simplicity, and because we anticipate that changes in permeability will be more significant.
 The vertical (positive upward) fluid flux (volume of fluid per unit horizontal cross-sectional area per unit time) is

 Equation (\ref{pore_pressure}) requires two boundary conditions, which we take as $p = 0$ at $z = 0$ (atmospheric pressure at Earth's surface, set to zero) and $q = q_0$ (constant) at the bottom of the simulation domain placed well below the seismogenic zone.
-The latter is a crude approximation for a fluid source at depth that avoids more sophisticated descriptions of fluid-producing dehydration reactions, meteoric water input from the crust surrounding the fault, etc. We set $q_0 = 6 \times 10^{-9}$~m/s, which is within the range of fluxes inferred for continental plate boundary faults \cite{kennedy1997mantle,menzies2016fluid}.
+The latter is a crude approximation for a fluid source at depth and avoids more sophisticated descriptions of fluid-producing dehydration reactions, meteoric water input from the crust surrounding the fault, and other sources.
+We set $q_0 = 3 \times 10^{-9}$~m~s$^{-1}$, which is within the range of fluxes inferred for continental plate boundary faults\cite{kennedy1997mantle,menzies2016fluid}.

-Note that $q=0$ for the hydrostatic condition $p = \rho g z$, whereas an upward flow ($q>0$) leads to fluid overpressure: $p = (\rho g + \eta q / k) z$ for constant $q$ and $k$.
+Note that $q=0$ for the hydrostatic condition $p = \rho g z$, whereas fluid overpressure leads to upward flow ($q>0$): $p = (\rho g + \eta q / k) z$ for constant $q$ and $k$.
 However, permeability $k$ is unlikely to be constant.
-Many experiments show that permeability decreases as effective normal stress increases, due to mechanical closure of fractures and pores \cite{athy1930density,Evans1997,faulkner2001can,dong2010stress,lockner2000permeability}.
+Many experiments show that permeability decreases as effective normal stress increases, due to mechanical closure of fractures and pores\cite{athy1930density,Evans1997,lockner2000permeability,faulkner2001can,dong2010stress}.
 We capture this effect as